 If you or your opponent have played Troublemaker cards during a previous turn, this is the phase when those cards may be resolved.
-If there are no Troublemakers at any Problems, you may skip this phase.
 (See the Main Phase section of these rules for details on playing Troublemakers at Problems.)

 This phase is divided into two steps: